Nemo64/marco-zone/_posts/2020-04-04-docker-uses-over-100-percent-cpu.md

 The thing is, I haven't done anything with docker yet... and normally it is hyperkit that uses 100% cpu.

-So I ran this command
+So I ran the `kill -STOP` command to pause Docker:

 ```bash
 kill -STOP $(pgrep Docker) # searches and pauses the "Docker" process